Physical Therapy, Doctor of

 Clinical and Research Opportunities

-SLU's program in physical therapy is affiliated with more than 250 clinical sites locally, nationally and internationally.
+SLU's physical therapy program is affiliated with more than 250 clinical sites locally, nationally and internationally.

 Careers